What You Should Pack for Your Elopement

 The vow ceremony is the most special part of an elopement outside of the ring exchange and first kiss, so it’s best to be prepared and organized.

 PRO TIP: Writing your vows on a piece of paper or in a book look much better for photos than on your phone or tablet!

 Eloping shouldn’t stop you from having a beautiful bridal bouquet.
 There are plenty of online flower shops which have ready to go bouquets, or you can go with a local florist or even make your own bouquet!
 You have plenty of options for having beautiful flowers on your special day.
 BUT remember to keep in mind the season you are eloping as the florist generally use flowers that are in season.
 It’s better to be prepared and have realistic exceptions so you aren’t disappointed with the color options!

 There is no better way to cap off an epic day than with some bubbles!
 Shake that bottle up and shoot off some celebration!
 I also offer free bubbles for couples that book elopements within Colorado for you to celebration your marriage in style and fun!

 Every state has different legal requirements for a marriage.
 They can vary from having a witness, officiant and waiting period!
+(You can marry yourselves in Colorado!)
 It’s important to research what you need to make sure your marriage is seamless and easy so you are legally tied after your elopement!